Music Video Production: 2026 Cost Guide

 A music video is not just one deliverable anymore.
 The same content needs to work as a landscape YouTube video, a square Instagram post, a vertical TikTok/Reels cut, and often a Spotify Canvas loop.
 Plan for these formats in pre-production, not in the delivery meeting.

 Compose shots with enough headroom and sidroom to accommodate different aspect ratios.
 Brief the editor on the required deliverables before they start the offline.
 Retrofitting a landscape cut into a vertical format is possible but costs time and often loses critical visual information.
+Our TikTok video production guide covers vertical-first composition.

 No Post-Production Budget